itsmontel/scholar-ai-website-/backend/ANALYSIS_FEATURES.md

-# Scholar AI - Comprehensive Academic Analysis Features
+# WriteScholar - Comprehensive Academic Analysis Features

 ## 🎯 **Academic Analysis for All Levels**

-Scholar AI provides comprehensive academic analysis designed to help students and researchers at all levels improve their writing and research skills, from undergraduate students to graduate researchers and professionals.
+WriteScholar provides comprehensive academic analysis designed to help students and researchers at all levels improve their writing and research skills, from undergraduate students to graduate researchers and professionals.

 ## 🏆 **Analysis Types**